commonhaus/foundation/bylaws/2-cf-membership.md

 ## Projects

-A **project** within the Commonhaus Foundation is a collaborative effort in open-source technology.
-Although not formal legal entities, projects are self-organizing collectives of contributors, encompassing everything from single repositories to entire GitHub organizations.
-They include various assets such as code, trademarks, and domains.
+A **project** within the CF represents collaborative innovation in open-source technology.
+These projects are dynamic collectives of individual contributors, functioning as self-organizing units rather than formal legal entities.[^1]

+**Flexible and Inclusive Structure:** Projects can vary in size and scope, ranging from individual repositories to entire collections of repositories.
+Whether it's a single focused effort or a collection of related initiatives, each project is defined by common goals and shared assets, including code, trademarks, and domains.

+**Open Source**: Project code must be publically accessible on any public code-hosting platform (like GitHub or GitLab).[^2]

+[^1]: Contributors may be affiliated with various organizations or companies, but they contribute as individuals.
+[^2]: As part of its commitment to ensure the [long-term viability][succession] of CF projects, code should be hosted on public platforms.
+Mirroring options can be considered for specific needs.

 ## Project Representation and Code Owners